metablaster/WindowsFirewallRuleset/Modules/Ruleset.Logging/Help/en-US/Write-LogFile.md

 PS> $HeaderStack.Pop() | Out-Null
 ```

-Will write entry $HashResult to log C:\logs\Settings_15.12.20.log with a header set to "My Header"
+Will write entire $HashResult to log C:\logs\Settings_15.12.20.log with a header set to "My Header"

 ### EXAMPLE 3